jeksn/jeksn.me/content/reading-list.md

 - Blod Eld Död : En svensk metalhistoria / Ika Johannesson & Jon Jefferson Klingberg
 - Treasure Island / Robert Louis Stevenson
 - The Turn of the Screw / Henry James
+- We Have Always Lived in the Castle / Shirley Jackson

 ## 2023